Recently, my Grandmother gave me her old Blackstone griddle. After thoroughly cleaning it and re-seasoning, I went to start it and nothing.

 10. Plug the ground wire in (again, the socket - top or bottom - does not matter).

-11. You can then plug the spark wire in and reinstall the front panel.
 When putting the front panel back on, ensure all the propane burners line back up with their respective burner knob/tube.

 The igniter rod should now make the stereotypical "clicking" sound when you press the push button starter.

-If you're not sure how to go about doing so, simply hold the candle lighter where the propane burner is and light the first burner.
+Hold the candle lighter where the propane burner is and light the first burner.

 After which you can ignite the other burners as you normally would.